 Growing up in Sydney, you can't help it but you grow up privileged, and a lot better off then people in a third world country.
 I would recommend to anyone who has not been to a third world country to put it at the top of your bucket list.
 It was the most rewarding and life changing experience of my life.

 The trip was very structured which going to any third world country, I 100% recommend.
-It sounds very petty and small minded but I wouldn't have it any other way.
-When the language and the lifestyle is different to what you are used to, it is very important to adapt to the countries customs and traditions whilst on your stay, and having a guide or group can help you do that.
+It sounds very petty and closed minded but I wouldn't have it any other way.
+When the language and the lifestyle is different to what you are used to.
+When travelling to any country it is very important to adapt to the countries customs and traditions whilst on your stay, and having a guide or group can help you do that.

-In Asia most places only accept cash but there are cash points / ATM's everywhere and its the safest way to carry large sums of money when you are traveling.
+In Asia most places only accept cash but there are cash points / ATM's everywhere and a travel card is the safest way to carry large sums of money when you are traveling.
 Have a physical map of the intended locations for the day so you can gage an idea of your surroundings and always have something to show a local if you ever get lost.
-I also recommend not traveling with expensive items - anywhere you go really.
-Particularly in Asia you become a larger target for pit pockets and thieves.
-Leave your jewellery, iPads, and luxury items in the safe at the hotel if you bring them at all.
+Having google maps if you have a sim card is also ideal!

 he street food is something I tend be very cautious about.
 I would recommend not to eat street food unless your guide or your hotel has given the 'ok'.
-Most street food meals, an equivalent you can find in restaurants scattered all along the main streets.
+An equivalent to most street food meals, you can find in restaurants scattered all along the main streets.
 The food in Cambodia tends to be much similar to asian cuisine containing rices, marinated meats and stir fries.
 Don't be afraid to try something new.

 Take a visit out to some of the tours and not so touristy attractions that the hotel or your guide suggest.
 Cambodian people are very friendly and they love sharing their culture and heritage.
 Definitely check out the temples and current residence of the living king and queen.
 The architecture and detail in these buildings is nothing I've seen before.
 Just be cautious of the customs when visiting these places.

 I recommend visiting Senteurs D'Angkor in Siem Reip.
 It is a candle and soap factory in which all workers are paid a very good working rate and aren't subjected to abuse or poor working conditions.
 We were lucky enough to tour the factory and talk to some of the workers.
 It is very good for gifts and little treats for yourself!

 I also recommend you pack light, Cambodia is very humid all day and night mostly, depending on the time of year.
 I suggest you pack light long sleeves, and covered/ over the shoulder shirts and long loose pants.
 As traditions and customs are not to show too much skin make sure you adhere to this.
 Cambodians can get very uncomfortable and you stick out in a crowd.